 One of the first things you should ask yourself before starting is: do you have a training goal ? or do you have an idea of what you want to accomplish.
-Simply put; do you have a clear direction, of what you want to achieve. if not, set a realistic goal and focus on it.
+Meaning; do you have a clear direction, of what you want to achieve. if not, set a realistic goal.

 It is no secret; most people remain somewhat confused about the whole fat loss process; diet gurus thrive on this confusion this is big business and the hucksters know that they can continue to profit at the expense of a growing obesity problem in North America...

 By simply offering so-called revolutionary new programs, products and fad diets that will supposedly make fat loss easy, only makes the feeling of confusion worse for most.